EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 #### 2. Access the Workspace API Swagger Documentation

-You can view the Workspace API’s Swagger documentation at:
+You can view the Workspace API's Swagger documentation at:

 ```
 https://workspace-api.${INGRESS_HOST}/docs